redibox/memset/README.md

 ## RediBox Memset

-Memset is a synchronous access in-memory cache tool.
+Memset is a persistent, in memory and self updating cache tool.
 The main difference between Memset and [Cache](https://github.com/redibox/cache) is that Cache sets and returns data from specified triggers directly from Redis, whereas Memset consistently provides cached data from memory which is set via scheduled [Jobs](https://github.com/redibox/job).

+### When to use Memset

+You should consider using Memset when:

+- You have persistent data that doesn't need updating on demand
+- You always need certain data available quickly

+### Example

+#### Without Memset

+You have a large database of products that is cached on your server.
+When you add a new product, one user will trigger the purge of the cache by hitting the newly changed URL - that user will then be stuck with a loading message whilst the whole cache rebuilds, this could be anything upto and beyond a minute.
+By that time your user has dropped already left the app.

+#### With Memset

+You have a large database of products that is stored using Memset.
+When you add a new product, the Job that checks for new changes will run at it's predetermined interval and add the new product to the Memset data, the user will then simply see a new product on their screen.
+There's interuption for any of the users.

+Find out more about [Jobs](https://github.com/redibox/job).

 ### Installation

-First ensure you have [RediBox](https://github.com/redibox/core) install.
+Firstly, ensure you have [RediBox](https://github.com/redibox/core) installed.

 Install Memset via npm: